City

 Do you need a car in Lowell, MA?

-Living in Lowell, Massachusetts, offers a variety of transportation options for commuting.
-Many residents find that a car is not necessary due to the availability of public transit.
+Living in Lowell, MA, offers a variety of transportation options for commuting.
+Many residents find that a car is not necessary due to the availability of public transportation.
 The Lowell Regional Transit Authority (LRTA) provides bus services that cover most areas of the city.
-These buses run regularly and connect to other parts of the region, making it easy to get around without a car.
+These buses run frequently and can take you to nearby cities and towns.
+Additionally, the MBTA commuter rail connects Lowell to Boston, making it easy to travel to the city for work or leisure.

 What is the job market like in Lowell, MA?